 - 1. Navigate to the Devices page under Admin Tools > Check-in > Devices . - 2.
 Select a printer device to edit or add a new printer. - 3.
 From the device details screen: - a.
 Give your printer a name. - b.
 Provide the IP address for your printer. - c.
-Select the device type of Printer.
+Select the device type of Printer. - d.
+Set your DPI to the selected printer's resolution.

-Now that your printers are defined, you can configure them to be used on either locations Admin Tools > Check-in > Named Locations Or kiosks (Admin Tools > Check-in >
+Now that your printers are defined, you can configure them to be used on either